MicrosoftDocs/azure-docs/articles/storage/blobs/archive-rehydrate-to-online-tier.md

 ## Rehydrate a blob with a copy operation

 To rehydrate a blob from the archive tier by copying it to an online tier, use PowerShell, Azure CLI, or one of the Azure Storage client libraries.
+Keep in mind that when you copy an archived blob to an online tier, the source and destination blobs must have different names.

+After the copy operation is complete, the destination blob appears in the archive tier.
+The destination blob is then rehydrated to the online tier that you specified in the copy operation.
+When the destination blob is fully rehydrated, it becomes available in the new online tier.

 The following examples show how to copy an archived blob with PowerShell or Azure CLI.

 ### [Azure portal](#tab/portal)